lachioma/bonsai_record_cameraFLIR_viaArduino-AudioCapture/README.md

 Make sure that the number of video frames (from the video file) are the same than the number of TTL timestamps.
 The same script has a section to verify this.

+**N.B.** If the Bonsai program is interrupted before the end of the trial as set using the node "TimeSpan", the number of TTL timestamps will be very likely lower than the number of video frames in the video file, because the audio file will be slighlty cut at the end (the last unsaved audio buffer will be lost, corresponding to <0.1 seconds).

 Note that the algorithm for extraction TTLs might need to be adapted if you use a camera acquisition rate different from 50 fps (especially >50, it should still work if <50).